meepodeep/ModuDeck/README.md

 2. Solder all of the diodes onto the PCB.
 4. Solder the Pi Pico onto the bottom of the PCB.
 5. Use [QMK Configurator](https://docs.qmk.fm/configurator_step_by_step) to configure and flash the board [here](https://config.qmk.fm/#/rart/rart75hs/LAYOUT_ansi_split_bs)
-6. Desolder the pi picos usb port.
+6. Plug in the micro usb breakout board
 7. Solder a 28awg wire onto each of the usb pads.
 8. Solder the other ends of the wires coming from the USB to the magnetic connector in this order, from left to right, on the pin side vcc, Data-, Data+, Ground.
 9. Press the magnetic connector into its slot where the compute module clips in.